jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 # Separation of Concerns
 These designs are highly modular.
 This was hopefully evident as I was swapping and adjusting Adapter configurations.
 Except for creation, the classes don't depend upon or know about one another.
 They only depend upon interfaces.

-The separation of concerns means that different developers and different teams can work on the implementation simultaneously without interferring with one another as long as their shared interfaces are reasonable stable.
+The separation of concerns means that different developers and different teams can work on the implementation simultaneously without interfering with one another if their shared interfaces are reasonable stable.
 All implementations are encapsulated within their Event Horizons.
-As long as they honor their dependencies, any internal design and implementation is possible since it's invisible to the rest of the design.
+If they honor their dependencies, any internal design and implementation is possible since it's invisible to the rest of the design.

-Unit testing should be relatively easy to set up, since there are no tight couplings.
+Unit testing should be relatively easy to set up since there are no tight couplings.
 Test doubles can be provided for all dependencies.

 Who should be working on what and when?
 There are many ways to approach this.
 Here are some of my personal thoughts:
 * Architects and Senior Developers should declare the Port/Interface/Contracts.
 These are Pure Stable/Fixed elements.
 Other elements depend upon and have knowledge of them.
 We don't want them to change often.
 Architects and Senior Developers should have the most domain knowledge to do this.
 * Senior Developers should implement the Business Logic, and this would include Business Objects/Entities as well.
 Core domain implementations reside here.
 This is where customer observed behavior resides.
 It needs to be right.
 But that doesn't mean that it needs to be complex or complicated.
 Technical details should be delegated to the Port/Interface/Contracts, which are implemented by Adapters and delegated externally.
 The Business Logic should be reasonably straight forward.
-I think it should be obvious enough so that your Business Analyists and Project/Product Managers can follow the gist of the Business Logic implementation.
+I think it should be obvious enough so that your Business Analysts and Project/Product Managers can follow the gist of the Business Logic implementation.
 If not, then the design needs more work or refactoring.
 * Junior Developers should implement the Adapters and probably with Senior Developer oversight.
 Adapters won't have business logic within them.
-This can be a good place where Junior Developers learn the technology, dependencies and the project's ubiquitous language.
+This can be a good place where Junior Developers learn the technology, dependencies, and the project's ubiquitous language.
 * Architects should implement the Configurers.
 Nothing happens until the Configurers create and configure the objects.
 The challenge of the Configueres isn't in their implementations.
 It's in knowing what parts of the system need to be created and configured.
 Getting this correct requires broad knowledge of the system.
 Configurers are responsible for organizing the different elements of the system, and the Architects should know this the best.

 # Summary